awslabs/pptod/README.md

 ```

 ## Example Usage:
 In the following, we provide an example of how to use the pre-trained PPTOD (**without fine-tuning on downstream task**).
+We assume you have downloaded the pptod-small checkpoint as described in [Go to Real Cool Heading section](#### (1) Downloading Pre-trained PPTOD-small Checkpoint:)
 ```python
 from transformers import T5Tokenizer model_path = r'./checkpoints/small/'